3D-BioInfo-PT/3d-bioinfo-pt.github.io/workshops/workshop_09_2024.md

 This Advanced workshop will cover the following sessions:
 - **From Sequence to Protein Structure: AI vs Homology Modelling**; Rita Melo, C2TN - IST
-- **Molecular DOcking Calculations**; Bruno Victor, CoLab AccelBio & Paulo Costa, FCUL
+- **Molecular Docking Calculations**; Bruno Victor, CoLab AccelBio & Paulo Costa, FCUL
 - **Molecular Dynamics Simulations**; Miguel Machuqueiro, FCUL

 Please mind that these workshops will take place at the Location specified below.
 They will **not** be online!